artob/ar.to/notes/5gw.rst

 ***********************************************
-Arto's Notes re: Fifth-Generation Warfare (5GW)
+Arto's Notes re: fifth-generation warfare (5GW)
 ***********************************************

    Attempting to visualize a 5th Generation [of modern warfare] from where